 I’ve participated in numerous group exhibitions and had solo exhibitions at the Kessler Lofts, First Presbyterian Church and the Birmingham and Hoover Public Libraries in Birmingham AL; the Johnson Center in Troy AL; The Legacy Museum in Tuskegee AL; the Rosa Parks Museum in Montgomery, AL; the Hammonds House Gallery and The Odd Fellows Building on Sweet Auburn in Atlanta, GA; and The Beech Institute, The City of Savannah Gallery, and SCAD in Savannah, GA.
 I am honored to have been a recipient of the 2016 Individual Artist Fellowship from Alabama State Council on the Arts (ASCA).

-In addition to my own artwork, I’ve been fortunate to expose a new generation to the history, beauty and centrality of art in our lives.
-I've been the Assistant Art Professor at Tuskegee University in Alabama since 2009.
-I’ve previously held other positions in the Arts including: Director of the Chastain Arts Center and Gallery (City of Atlanta, Bureau of Cultural Affairs), Associate Professor of Art at Atlanta Metropolitan College, and Director of Community Outreach at SCAD.
+I’ve been on faculty at Tuskegee University since 2009.
+There, as Associate Art Professor, I’ve been fortunate to expose a new generation to the history, beauty and centrality of art in our lives.
+Prior to Tuskegee University, my related experiences included Director of the Chastain Arts Center and Gallery (City of Atlanta, Bureau of Cultural Affairs), Associate Professor of Art at Atlanta Metropolitan College, and Director of Community Outreach at SCAD.

 I’m married to Dr. Kanini Rodney Phillips, an avid supporter of my work.
 We live and raise our son, Skye, in Birmingham AL.